 Once past the slickrock, the trail levels out.
 Now you are hiking among giant domes of sandstone rock.
 Continue to follow the cairns.
 The last section of trail is along a ledge that hugs a rock wall.
 There is a drop-off here on one side so be careful.

 As you walk up this trail, keep an eye out for an opening in the rock wall to your right.
 There is an arch here, called the Twisted Doughnut, that offers a very unique view of Delicate Arch (keep reading to see photos, or skip ahead to see a photo from Twisted Doughnut Arch).
 If you get to the trail shown in the photo below (with Kara), you went too far.

 The last short section of trail has a drop-off on one side, so be careful here.
 Kara is standing on one of the narrowest sections, to give you an idea of just how wide (or narrow 😊) this trail is.

 Once you round the final turn, you get your first up-close view of Delicate Arch.

 First view of Delicate Arch (photo taken in the afternoon in November).

 The best time to photograph the arch is at sunset.
 At the end of the day, the warm light from the setting sun illuminates Delicate Arch, casting it in a warm glow.
 This makes the arch look fiery red during sunset.

 Sunset is a popular time to visit Delicate Arch so it can be crowded, especially during the summer months.

-Delicate Arch just past sunrise
+Delicate Arch just past sunrise (in December)